FREQUENTLY ASKED QUESTIONS

 Yes, they are open to members of the public who are hearing.
 We also accept deaf and hard-of-hearing students who wish to learn Sign Language.

 Yes, you can learn Sign Language in your own pace, but it is at the best convenience and schedule of the instructor and student.
-The minimum time period for each session is 2 hours.
+This is the Private-Track mode for the courses, and it is like a private tuition.
+The minimum-maximum time period for each session is 1-2 hours.

 Charges* range below: